tunmsk/nextgen-facebook/readme.txt

 = 8.37.6-dev1 =

 (2016/12/01) Fixed the sharing URL value for BuddyPress users (Pro version).
+Added a newmethod to update transient arrays and keep the original transient expiration time.

 = 8.37.5-1 =